Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A game for two players: Who gets first four in a row (horizontal, vertical or diagonal) wins.
 As board game published by Milton Bradley, designed by Howard Wexler and Ned Strongin.

-ROptEst — by Matthias Kohl, 4 months ago
+ROptEst — by Matthias Kohl, a year ago

 Optimally Robust Estimation